NickvisionApps/Spotlight/CONTRIBUTING.md

 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions (windows, gnome, etc...), depending on what seems relevant.

-We will then take care of the question as soon as possible.
+We will then take care of the question as soon as possible and convert it to a proper issue, if needed.

 ## I Want To Contribute

 > ### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> When contributing to this project, you must agree that you have authored 100% of the content and/or that you have the necessary rights to the content and that the content you contribute may be provided under the project [license](COPYING).

 ### Reporting Bugs

 #### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
-Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
-Please complete the following steps in advance to help us fix any potential bug as fast as possible.
+Therefore, we ask that you to investigate carefully, collect information and describe the issue in detail in your report.
+Please complete the following steps in advance to help us fix any potential bug as fast as possible:

 - Make sure that you are using the latest released version.
 - Determine if your bug is really a bug and not an error on your side.
 If you are looking for support, you might want to check [this section](#i-have-a-question).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/Spotlight/discussions) and [Issues](https://github.com/NickvisionApps/Spotlight/issues) sections.
+- See if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/Spotlight/discussions) and [Issues](https://github.com/NickvisionApps/Spotlight/issues) sections.
 - Collect information about the bug:
+  - Debug information provided by the application
+    - GNOME: From the main hamburger menu, open About Spotlight → Troubleshooting → Debugging Information and copy the information to the clipboard to paste in your issue.
+    - WinUI: From the Help item in the left-side navigation, click the gear/wrench icon in the top right corner of the flyout to copy the information to the clipboard to paste in your issue.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.
-  - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+  - OS, Platform and Version (Distro, Kernel Version, x64/ARM, etc...)
-  - Possibly your input and the output
+  - Your input and the output to the application
+    - i.e. Steps you took to produce the crash and/or attach any files you may have opened within the app that caused a crash
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <nlogozzo225@gmail.com>.
+> You must never report security related issues, vulnerabilities and bugs (including sensitive information) to the issue tracker nor elsewhere in public.
+Instead sensitive issues must be reported and handled via email to <nlogozzo225@gmail.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue](https://github.com/NickvisionApps/Spotlight/issues/new).
-(Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
-- Explain the behavior you would expect and the actual behavior.
+- Open a [new Issue](https://github.com/NickvisionApps/Spotlight/issues/new) and explain the behavior you are experiencing and what you expect to happen.
-- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
-This usually includes your code.
+- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own system.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.

-Once it's filed:
+Once it has been opened:

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps.
-Bugs that are not able to be reproduced will not be addressed until they are reproduced.
+    - Bugs that are not able to be reproduced will not be addressed until they are reproduced.
+Therefore, it is important to include steps to speed up the fixing process.
-- If the team is able to reproduce the issue, it will be marked as a `bug` and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for Nickvision Spotlight, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.
+Following these guidelines will help maintainers and the community in understanding your suggestion and finding related suggestions.

 #### Before Submitting an Enhancement